This blog post has been updated on December 16, 2025 for accuracy.

 Last words of advice

-And if something doesn’t work, then learn from it and change things for the next client that comes knockin’.
+If you end up undercharging, then learn from it and change things for the next client that comes around.

 We all have a natural tendency to underestimate the time it takes us to complete something (helloooo planning fallacy).